-Under statutory responsibilities as a Lead Local Flood Authority (LLFA), Halton Borough Council has developed this Local Flood Risk Management Strategy (LFRMS) to help understand and manage flood risk within the borough.
-Halton Borough Council is well placed to co-ordinate flood risk management through its other statutory functions including Local Highway Authority, Local Planning Authority and Civil Contingencies Act Category 1 Responder.
+Under statutory responsibilities as a Lead Local Flood Authority (LLFA), Halton Borough Council has developed this Local Flood Risk Management Strategy (LFRMS) to help understand and manage flood risk within the Borough.
+Halton Borough Council is well placed to co-ordinate flood risk management through its other statutory functions including Local Highway Authority, Local Planning Authority and Civil Contingencies Act 2004 Category 1 Responder.
 There is a well-developed network of partners by virtue of our historical operational and strategic practices.
-The strategy formalises and develops our partnerships in respect of flood risk and progresses the high level screening which was introduced in the Preliminary Flood Risk Assessment (PFRA), a requirement of the Flood Risk Regulations 2009.
-The PFRA showed that Halton Borough Council had no flooding issues that were nationally significant.
+Halton, along with Cheshire East, Cheshire West, St Helens and Warrington Borough Councils, form the Cheshire Mid-Mersey Flood Management Group.
+All are LLFAs for their respective areas and this, and the wider North West England partnerships are outlined in more detail in section 1.4.